 Not all truck drivers are in favor of the rulemaking and most oppose the requirements.
 However, the majority of large fleets in the United States already use devices that limit the speed of the fleet and also to monitor the driving habits of the drivers.

 One of the main reasons for the speed limiter rules is the fact that semi trucks take much longer to stop at highway speeds than passenger cars or pickup trucks.
 This is a major cause of rare and accidents involving 18-wheelers.

 It is also no surprise that accidents involving tractor-trailers at highway speeds are much more likely to be serious or fatal than most any other crash.
 The vast majority of truck crash fatalities are those from the other vehicle.

 Regardless of the positions of the truck drivers of the carriers, this new rulemaking looks to become the law of the land in the next several months.
-It will reduce accidents and also the number of speeding citations issued.
+It will reduce accidents and also the number a speeding citations issued.

 Because of the extensive use of speed governors already, the transition to the use for many more commercial vehicles is expected to be a smooth one.

 Greg Baumgartner is a truck accident lawyer helping victims with serious injury or families with wrongful death cases.
 Contact Greg Toll Free 1-866-758-4529